cpplibv/libv/LIBV-TODO.md

-libv.frame.glfw.frame: Deprecated charmods callback libv.frame: serialize events libv.frame: Merge mouse position events (only if there was no intermediate event)
+libv.frame.glfw.frame: Deprecated charmods callback libv.frame: serialize events libv.frame: Merge mouse position events (only if there was no intermediate event) libv.frame.glfw.core: Deprecated window parameter of clipboard string functions

 --- STACK ------------------------------------------------------------------------------------------

+libv.frame: remove "atomics"
+libv.frame: replace fix state arrays with flat_maps

+libv.frame.glfw.core: Added glfwPostEmptyEvent for allowing secondary threads to cause glfwWaitEvents to return libv.frame.glfw.core: Added glfwWaitEventsTimeout for waiting for events for a set amount of time

-libv.frame: DISPLAY_MODE_BORDERLESS is not perfect, fix it
+libv.frame: DISPLAY_MODE_BORDERLESS is not perfect, fix it | DisplayMode change itself has some issues

-libv.frame.glfw.core: Added glfwPostEmptyEvent for allowing secondary threads to cause glfwWaitEvents to return libv.frame.glfw.core: Added glfwWindowHintString for setting string type window hints (#893,#1139) libv.frame.glfw.core: Added glfwWaitEventsTimeout for waiting for events for a set amount of time libv.frame.glfw.core: Added glfwSetWindowAttrib function for changing window attributes (#537) libv.frame.glfw.core: Deprecated window parameter of clipboard string functions libv.frame.glfw.core: Removed requirement of at least one window for glfwWaitEvents and glfwPostEmptyEvent
+libv.frame.glfw.core: Added glfwSetWindowAttrib function for changing window attributes (#537) libv.frame.glfw.core: Removed requirement of at least one window for glfwWaitEvents and glfwPostEmptyEvent

 libv.frame.glfw.frame: Added glfwFocusWindow for giving windows input focus